-Employees who work for an employers with 11 or more employees are entitled to use up to 40 hours of paid sick time per calendar year.
+Employees who work for an employer with 11 or more employees are entitled to use up to 40 hours of paid sick time per calendar year.
 Employers with fewer than 11 employees are entitled to use up to 40 hours of unpaid sick time each calendar year.
 When determining the number of employees, the employer must count part-time, full-time, and temporary employees.

 Using Sick Time

 Employees are not required to use sick time in full day increments.
 The law states that employees can use earned sick time in either the smaller of hourly increments or the smallest increment that the employer’s payroll system uses to account for the absences or other time off from work.
-For example, if an employee needs time off to take attend a medical appointment he could leave work an hour early and use one hour of accrued sick leave.
+For example, if an employee needs time off to attend a medical appointment he could leave work an hour early and use one hour of accrued sick leave.
 The employee would not need to take off a full or half day.

 Carrying Over Unused Sick Time